AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ![](Images/45DegreePlate.png)

 ## Pros
-- The **main** reason I do this: easier seam placement for large numbers of parts using "rear" seams.
+- **The main reason I do this** is simply for easier seam placement for large numbers of parts using "rear" seams.
     - Orient the desired seam edge towards the rear of the plate (preferably the sharpest edge).
     - The alternative is "cost-based" *(similar to "sharpest corner" in Cura)*.
 Cost-based does a good job of placing the seams in corners, but crucially it does not align them.
 They tend to be scattered around the print at random corners.
     - Rear seams:
         - :heart_eyes:
         - ![](/Images/seams-rear.png)

-    - Vs "corners" seams:
+    - vs. "corners" seams:
         - (ehhhhh)
         - ![](/Images/seams-corners.png)
     - Force-aligning the seams can help with layer consistency.
 The other options ("Aligned", "Cost-Based", and "Corners") can all allow the seam to jump around.
 That can cause artifacts like this:
         - You can see bands where the seam has hopped to a different edge of the print.
         - *(This example is from Discord.
 The pressure advance is a bit too low, but it helps to better demonstrate the effect)*
         - ![](/Images/seamjump.png)
 - With CoreXY, 45 degree motions only use one motor.
     - This can sometimes lead to better surface quality on straight walls.
 Patterns (VFAs) can sometimes occur when both motors are in use (with certain motor models).
 - Can *sometimes* result in better overhangs.
 It seems that airflow sometimes prefers 45 degree prints.